Brandon Legal Group,

 What happens if you die without a will?

 Someone who dies without a valid will is “intestate.”
 Even if the decedent dies intestate, the probate assets are almost never turned over to the state of Florida.
-The state will take the decedent’s assets only if the decedent had no heirs.
-The decedent’s “heirs” are those who are related to the decedent and described in the Florida statute governing distribution of the probate assets of a decedent who died intestate.
+The state will only take the assets if the deceased had no heirs based on the Florida statute governing distribution of the probate assets.

 Do I need a trust or is a will enough?